-If over-the-counter (OTC) pain medications don’t help, see your doctor.
+If over-the-counter (OTC) pain medications don’t help, talk with your doctor.
 There may be better treatment options.
 But your doctor must determine if your joint problems are caused by lupus or another condition, such as arthritis.

 If you have lupus, you may experience dry mouth.
 Your eyes may feel gritty and dry, too.
-That’s because some people with lupus develop Sjogren’s disease, another autoimmune disorder.
-Sjogren’s causes the glands responsible for tears and saliva to malfunction, and lymphocytes can accumulate in the glands.
-In some cases, women with lupus and Sjogren’s may also experience dryness of the vagina and skin.
+That’s because some people with lupus develop Sjögren’s syndrome, another autoimmune disorder.
+Sjögren’s causes the glands responsible for tears and saliva to malfunction, and lymphocytes can accumulate in the glands.
+In some cases, lupus and Sjögren’s may also cause dryness of the vagina and skin.